 Another way to get gear for kids is lease programs.
 These are a little more expensive, but still a lot cheaper than rentals.
 For $99 for the season, our local ski shop offers a boot, binding, and ski lease, with fitting and tune-up.
 You get a pass booklet with the lease that offers free kids’ lift tickets with an adult purchase.
 The ski shop also offers you 40% off your tickets if you’re a member of their free Frequent Shopper Club (you just sign up, much like a supermarket frequent buyer program).

 Bring Your Own Food

-When we’re skiing, we could drop $50 on lunch or snacks at the Lodge, or, we could bring our own!
+When we’re skiing, we could drop $25 on lunch or snacks at the Lodge, or, we could bring our own.
 I always pack sandwiches, fruit, chocolate covered pretzels, and hot chocolate in our Thermos.
 I put it right in my ski bag and leave it in the bag area.
 Then, when we go inside for lunch, it’s right there waiting on us, and we don’t have to wait in line.
 This trick has saved us a ton of money, because food at ski lodges is really pricey.
 It also saves us time, since lunch is already made and we don’t need to wait for it.

 Use Your Network

 One of my friends told me about a special deal she heard for a season pass for a local mountain for just $250.
 Another friend buys used skis and then has her friend tune them up for free.
 We’ve found that being on the lookout for deals and ideas to help us ski on the cheap is one of the best ways to save.
 When friends hear about a great deal or a good savings tip, they’ll pass it on.
 We also subscribe to local mountains’ newsletters to hear about upcoming events.

 Ask for Passes as Gifts